 Of course I’m looking for engineers and talent who are super smart, but they must also have what I like to call a “clean mind.”
 They’re teachable, they’re in step with how we think about distributed architectures at Hedvig, they’re team players and have a strong work ethic.
 If they don’t know much about distributed computing, I’m happy to get in front of the whiteboard and teach them.
 At the same time, I don’t want people who take this new approach – distributed computing – and blindly retrofit it to the old, monolithic storage approach.
 I want them to take their distributed systems knowledge and apply it to new approaches to storage.
 That’s what helps a customer in the long run.

-Me: And it’s the same thing in sales.
-We can’t use the “old” way of selling storage with Hedvig.
-I’ve been working in enterprise storage for nearly 20 years and there’s very much a traditional way that storage has been sold.
-A sales guy comes in, listens to you and figures out how much performance and capacity you need.
+Me: And it’s the same thing in marketing.
+We can’t use the “old” way of positioning storage with Hedvig.
+Typically a vendor comes in, listens to you and figures out how much performance and capacity you need.
 He reaches into his toolbox and pulls out the box that meets those storage requirements.
 Customers have been conditioned over so many years to ask, “What’s the performance?
 Can you do 10,000, 100,000 or 1 million IOPs?
 Great, give me 100 TBs of that.”
 Storage has been pretty much always sold by spec sheet.
 What we’re doing at Hedvig is completely different and means we have to teach customers a new, better way to think about their storage architecture now that storage can be software-defined and distributed.

 Me: What are some things you notice when you meet with customers, Avinash?